vhaghani26/rocketchip/README.md

 This demo should take less than 5 minutes to run and uses minimal resources.

 1. Clone the repo
-2. Make a data directory where shared files (genomes, reads) will be stored
+2. Make a data directory (called `test` below)
-3. Run a demo analysis
+3. Run rocketchip to set up an analysis directory (called `demo` below)
+4. Run analysis using snakemake

 	git clone https://github.com/vhaghani26/rocketchip
 	cd rocketchip